Actors delay potential strike against studios and streaming services, extending contract negotiations - KTVZ

 Stars sign on

-But since then there was a letter signed by many high profile actors and actresses, including Meryl Streep, Glenn Close, Jennifer Lawrence, Bob Odenkirk, Mark Ruffalo, Quinta Brunson and Rami Malek, among others, urging the union to take a hard line.
+But after that, there was a letter signed by many high profile actors and actresses, including Meryl Streep, Glenn Close, Jennifer Lawrence, Bob Odenkirk, Mark Ruffalo, Quinta Brunson and Rami Malek, among others, urging the union to take a hard line.
 The letter said they were prepared to go on strike for the contract that members need going forward.

 “A strike brings incredible hardships to so many, and no one wants it,” said the letter.
 “But we are prepared to strike if it comes to that.
 And we are concerned by the idea that SAG-AFTRA members may be ready to make sacrifices that leadership is not.
 We hope you’ve heard the message from us.
 This is an unprecedented inflection point in our industry, and what might be considered a good deal in any other years is simply not enough.”